Updated: Mar 9

 We start this season with more experience, and with that we may choose to focus more on nutrition, better equipment and recovery.
 Last season we worked with what we had, with the time available, and what she was comfortable with.
 We concentrated on the first 90%, resulting in an outstanding race performance.

-Happy Training and a successful 2017 season.
+Happy Training and a successful season ahead.
 Rafal